 To avoid going back and forth on which day and times are best to meet.
 I send a link to my scheduler where clients can pick and schedule a day based on everyone’s availability.
 It’s simple and can be quickly set, plus they will get reminders leading up to their actual call day.
 The calls last about 30 mins on average and help us both determine if this is a viable fit for their business.

-After the discovery phase and it’s decided to move forward clients are then sent an official contract and invoice.
-Official documentation is sent via Dubsado, it makes signing documents and paying invoices easy.
+After our call and it’s decided to move forward clients are then sent an official proposal, contract, and invoice.
+The official documentation is sent via Dubsado (affiliate link), it makes signing documents and paying invoices easy.

 Once my client has signed the necessary documents and paid their invoice.
 I receive an email notification to countersign the contract.